 Robert Rayburn, ASLA, LEED AP , Landscape Architect

-Robert is a registered landscape architect with over 30 years experience in sustainable development and resource preservation.
+Robert is a registered landscape architect with over 40 years experience in sustainable development and resource preservation.
 He is a native Houstonian who started his career with local landscape architecture design firms before planning and constructing state parks with the Texas Parks and Wildlife Department.
 Robert is accomplished in planning, design and construction of projects ranging in scale from neighborhood parks to master planned communities.
 His involvement in all phases of construction and contract administration keeps the District current with TxDOT, METRO, Harris County and the City of Houston Public Works parks and trails projects.
 Robert recently managed the partnership with the National Park Service developing the West Houston Trails Master Plan that would provide alternative transportation connectivity and outdoor recreation opportunities.
-Robert is also an ISA certified arborist, a LEED Accredited Professional, the President of the Bayou Preservation Association and Vice President of the Texas Trails Network.
+Robert is also an ISA certified arborist, a LEED Accredited Professional and the President of the Bayou Preservation Association.

 Ali manages the finance, business development and community relations initiatives for The District, including preparing and presenting budgets, regularly reviewing ECD’s financial condition, working with auditors and insurance consultants, working on assessments with property owners and overseeing The District’s Public Safety Program.
 Before joining The District, Lamkahouan served as account manager for a limousine and charter service in Houston, where he provided risk analysis and modeling, developed business growth strategies and oversaw a team that performed accounting and treasury functions for more than 200 accounts.